JonKing93/DASH/Tutorials/kalmanFilter/output.md

 3. calibRatio: This field holds the calibration ratio for each proxy observation in each updated time step.
 It is a matrix with dimensions (Proxy sites x Updated time steps).

-### Disable variance
+### Increase speed by disabling variance

 DASH uses an ensemble square root Kalman Filter, which updates the ensemble mean separately from the ensemble deviations.
 Updating deviations is typically the most computationally expensive task in a Kalman Filter analysis, so DASH only updates the deviations when they are necessary to calculate output quantities.

-If you have an analysis that only requires the updated ensemble mean, you can significantly speed up calculations by disabling the ensemble variance output (which requires the updated deviations).
+If you only require the updated ensemble mean (for example, in an exploratory analysis or in sensitivity testing), you can significantly speed up calculations by disabling the ensemble variance output (which requires the updated deviations).
 You can do this using the "variance" command and setting the input to false
 ```matlab
 kf = kf.variance(false);
 ```
 which will remove the "Avar" field from the output structure.

 Note that this will only speed up processing if you do not enable other output fields that require ensemble deviations (such as ensemble [percentiles](#posterior-percentiles) or [deviations](#posterior-deviations)).
 You can use [this table](output-workflow#output-summary) to review which updates are required by the various outputs.

+If you would like to re-enable ensemble variance, use the "variance" command again and set the input to true.

 ### Posterior percentiles